jonnymind/SIRPAS/Base_System/Combat/Combat_Styles/Swordfight.md

 The style doesn’t differentiate between different kind of weapons as far as special effect and damage is concerned.
 To take advantage of the specificities of each weapon, a character can learn the specific style.

+###  Two-handed weapons

-Two-handed weapons can be used through this style as well; they prevent the usage of a shield (and any manoeuvre related requiring it), but gives a modifier of +4 to the damage delivered.
+This style can be used with large two-handed swords, maces and hammers as well;
+they prevent the usage of a shield (and any manoeuvre related requiring it), but give a **DP** modifier of +3.

 The number of manoeuvres the character can use per round depends on the level of Sword Fight: